pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_get.hbs.md

 # tanzu apps workload get

-The `tanzu apps workload get` command retrieves information and status about a workload.
+This topic tells you how to use the Tanzu Apps CLI `tanzu apps workload get` command to retrieve information and status about a workload.

 You can view workload details at whenever.
 Some details are: